tc39/proposal-operator-overloading/README.md

 - This is really complicated to implement and optimize reliably.
 - It's not clear what important use cases there are that aren't solved by single-level dispatch.

+### If you define your other-type overloads based on a previously defined type, how do you know which type came first?

+If you have operators defined in two different modules, then to define overloads between them, import one module from the other, and don't make a circularity between the two.
+If you do this, the loading order wil lbe determinstic.
+The one that imports the other one is responsible for defining the overloads between the two types.

 ### How does this relate to other proposals?